wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     </html>
     ```

-    - Commit changes to your repository and click **Deploy Manually** if auto deploy on commit is enabled, else click **Configure & Deploy**.
+    - Commit changes to your repository and choose **Configure & Deploy** from the split button and click.
 This opens the window to define a file with environment specific, non-confidential data for your web application which can be read and updated later in the **Dev Ops** view.
     - Input the configuration filename as defined in the script tag and define the variables you need to access from the web application as follows.

     ```